 Daniel C. Masison, Ph.D.

-Protein Chaperones and Amyloid Section, Laboratory of Biochemistry and Genetics
+Protein Chaperones and Amyloid Section, Laboratory of Biochemistry & Genetics

 Our goal is to understand how protein chaperones and co-chaperones function at a molecular level.
-We want to understand their intrinsic functions and how they cooperate, regulate and fine-tune each other’s activities, as well as how their activities influence propagation of amyloid in cells.
+We want to understand their intrinsic functions and how they cooperate, regulate and fine-tune each other’s activities, as well as how their activities help maintain normal protein homeostasis and influence propagation of amyloid in cells.